MicrosoftDocs/customer-insights/ci-docs/journeys/bot-protection.md

 > [!IMPORTANT]
 > - Organizations created after July 22, 2024 have advanced bot protection enabled by default.
 > - Bot protection doesn't apply to email opens.
-[Learn more](https://www.microsoft.com/en-us/dynamics-365/blog/?p=192346&preview=1&_ppp=3fd22f5f35) about the challenges of relying solely on email opens to measure your campaign performance.
+Learn more about the challenges of relying solely on email opens to measure campaign performance: [Rethinking email marketing metrics: The evolving landscape of ‘Open Rate’](https://www.microsoft.com/dynamics-365/blog/?p=192346&preview=1&_ppp=3fd22f5f35).

 ## Impact of bot protection